 5. Antiviral Properties

-The fucoidans in bladderwrack can effectively inhibit poliovirus III, adenovirus III, ECHO6 virus, herpes simplex virus (HSV), cytomegalovirus (CMV), dengue virus.
+The fucoidans in bladderwrack have a capacity to inhibit poliovirus III, adenovirus III, ECHO6 virus, herpes simplex virus (HSV), cytomegalovirus (CMV), and dengue virus (3).
 However, the exact mechanism remains unclear.

 If you are wondering how to include bladderwrack in your diet, read the next section.